tomas-osswald/switch_2020_g3/docs/US105_AddRelation.md

         - This pattern was used for the Relation class, where the only responsibility is to store an attribute referring to its name.
 The methods contained in this class are also concerned only with itself;

     - Creator:
-        - This pattern was used in the Family class.
-It is the responsibility of the Family class to create a Relation instance to be assigned to one of its Family Members;
+        - This pattern was used in the Family Member class.
+It is the responsibility of the Family Member class to create a Relation instance to be assigned to it self;

     - Controller:
         - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we use a case controller;